Why would a doctor start a food blog?

 Ugly Duckling Bakery FAQs

-That’s a big no. This blog is considered for entertainment purposes only.
-Calories and other nutritional information are provided as estimates only and cannot be guaranteed to be 100% accurate.
+That’s a big no. This blog is for entertainment purposes only.
+Calories and other nutritional information are provided as estimates only and cannot be guaranteed 100% accurate.
 Please consult your health team for personal medical and nutritional advice.

-Whenever I got frustrated with work or I was worried about funding running out, I always said I would open a bakery.
-One day I was driving in the car with mr. uglyducklingbakery, and we were brainstorming names for this theoretical bakery.
-We decided on the Ugly Duckling because the things I make taste delicious, but they definitely look homemade.
-When I started this blog, I wanted to use the name.
-Maybe there’s a brick and mortar bakery still in my future?
-I don’t know.
+Whenever I was frustrated with work or worried about funding, I always said I’d open a bakery.
+One day I was driving in the car with Mr. Ugly Duckling Bakery, and we were brainstorming names for this theoretical bakery.
+We decided on the Ugly Duckling because things I make taste delicious but definitely look homemade.

-I started off sprinkling cooking tips throughout the blog and felt strange about calling them “pro tips” since I’m a medical professional, not a culinary professional.
-So, as a lover of puns, I decided to rename them “Tips from the wise quacker.”
+I started off sprinkling cooking tips throughout the blog and felt strange about calling them “pro tips” since I’m a doctor, not a culinary professional.
+So, as a lover of puns, I renamed them “Tips from the wise quacker.”

 It’s a Brit “Brick” Mendel design.
 You can reach them here on Instagram.